Public Health and Clinical Data Exchange

 Multiple Registry Engagement:

-Report as YES if active engagement with more than one Syndromic Surveillance registry in accordance with PI_PHCDRR_2.
+Report as YES or TRUE if active engagement with more than one Syndromic Surveillance registry in accordance with PI_PHCDRR_2.

 Multiple Registry Engagement Measure ID:

 Any MIPS eligible clinician meeting one or more of the following criteria may be excluded from the Syndromic Surveillance Reporting measure if the MIPS eligible clinician: